 Here’s a key point about valuation methods: the differences are only due to the timing of the expense.
 Basically, all three methods assume that the total cost of the units are the same and that the number of units sold is identical.

 Assume, for example, that a retailer sells 100 dining room tables in March.
 The FIFO method assumes that the older (and usually cheaper) inventory items are sold first.
 LIFO, on the other hand, assumes that the newer (more expensive) units are sold first.

 FIFO and LIFO will generate a different cost of goods sold total in the short term.
 However, once all of the inventory items are sold, the total cost will be the same for each valuation method.

 CPA FAR Practice Exams

 This bears repeating:

-The FAR test requires the most study time to pass.
+The FAR test requires the most study time to pass of the CPA exam tests.
 Additionally, how you spend that time is critically important.
 You’ll probably spend the bulk of your CPA review course hours working practice exams.
-Therefore, using these tips will help you to study effectively when doing so:
+Therefore, using these tips will help you know how to study for the CPA exam effectively when doing so.